 Trans fats, often referred to as hydrogenated oils, are prevalent in many processed foods.
 These fats undergo a manufacturing process that alters their chemical structure, resulting in a longer shelf life and a desired texture for certain food products.
 However, it is essential to comprehend that not all fats are detrimental to our health.
 While some fats, like monounsaturated and polyunsaturated fats, can have positive effects, trans fats can be harmful if consumed excessively or consistently over time.

-See also How Much Fat In A Medium Avocado
+See also How Much Is Fat Joe Worth

 It’s crucial to be aware of trans fats’ effects on the human body, as they have been linked to an increased risk of various health conditions.
 Research suggests that a high intake of trans fats can negatively impact heart health, contributing to a higher risk of heart disease and elevated levels of bad cholesterol.
 Furthermore, trans fats have been associated with an increased likelihood of developing type 2 diabetes, inflammation, and weight gain.